Vasco-Luz/OSAD/README.md

 OSAD or Open Source Automatic design are test scipts behing developed in order to automate analog design of open source tools.\
 You need xschem installed and the open PDKS and ngspice, and magic.
 This only works in linux/wsl.\
-A setup nix that solves instalation of the tools and automatizes the instalation flow is in the works.\
 For xschem:
 xschem: https://github.com/StefanSchippers/xschem \
 Install xterm for integration of ngspice with xschem \